fultonj/antelope/glance/dist_import.md

 so that when a glance pod is scaled, it automatically gets a new PVC which is bound to it.

+If the Ceph RBD backend is enabled for Glance, then the `image_conversion` plugin should be enabled.

 ## Deployment

 Deploy [minimal.sh](minimal.sh) with Ceph and 0 glance pods.